- I take AI risk seriously, and I’m glad people are working on it.

 Direct AI-risk work is great: here’s a nice breakdown of current research.
 Again, I’m thrilled people are doing it.
 But despite the name on the tin, I’m not sure it’s more useful for reducing AI-risk than indirect work at present.

 Using narrow AI to ensure we’re building safe general AI is a promising strategy for AI safety, but the bottlenecks to doing it often aren’t in the purview of direct AI risk research.
 For example, mathematical theories are a key tool in our arsenal for reasoning about AI risk (not to mention all of science).
 Existing ML techniques could be used to help produce mathematical proofs relevant to AI safety, but are bottlenecked by the state of tooling for formal mathematics.
-Tools like Lean could be developed within a few years to a point where narrow AI could use them to prove mathematical theorems beyond what humans can, including, hopefully, proofs relevant AI safety.
+Tools like Lean could be developed within a few years to a point where narrow AI could use them to prove mathematical theorems beyond what humans can.
 But nobody at present considers such tool-building work to be direct work on AI risk.
-Similar bottlenecks exist in the infosec and program verification fields, advances in which could potentially guarantee safety against many kinds of AI risk.
+Similar bottlenecks exist in the infosec and program verification fields.
+Advances in either could secure against many kinds of AI risk.

 More importantly — though Neuralink has muddied the waters a bit with its “merge with AI” thesis —